Mon – Sun: 24/7 Plumbing

 1. Clam Shell Truck

 Also known as bucket trucks, these comprise a two-part bucket attached to a hydraulic machine.
-The machine lowers the bucket into the drains and removes dirt and debris from your blocked water drain.
+The machine lowers the bucket into the drains, removing dirt and debris from your blocked water drain.
 It is effective and safe, as nobody needs to enter the drain.
 The bucket is removed and cleaned before repeating the process.

 2. Vacuum Truck